MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_08-Manage_Virtual_Machines.md

 1. Sign in to the Azure portal - `https://portal.azure.com`.

-1. Search for and select `Virtual machines`, on the **Virtual machines** blade, click **+ Create**, and then select in the drop-down **Azure virtual machine**.
+1. Search for and select `Virtual machines`, on the **Virtual machines** blade, click **+ Create**, and then select in the drop-down **virtual machine**.
 Notice your other choices, A Copilot suggestions bar may appear at the top of the form — you can ignore it and proceed.

 1. On the **Basics** tab, in the **Availability zone** drop down menu, place a checkmark next to **Zone 2**.
 This should select both **Zone 1** and **Zone 2**.